-Wu et al. (2020) used the Monte Carlo method to simulate synthetic earthquake catalogs for probabilistic seismic hazard analysis based on the Seismic Ground Motion Parameters Zonation Map of China (GB18306-2015).
-The seismic source zone model used by the Seismic Ground Motion Parameters Zonation Map of China

-(GB18306-2015) is based on seismological and geological data for China.
-To reflect 225 the heterogeneity in potential seismicity and describe the structural complexity more faithfully, the model adopts a three-level delineation of seismic belts, uses background and structural sources, and considers the tectonic differences between eastern and western China (Zhou et al. 2013).
-The spatial relationship of the three source levels is as follows (see Fig. 2): the base layer is the seismic belt (seismic statistical area), 230 which is used to reflect the overall statistical characteristics of seismicity; the middle layer is the background potential sources, which are used to reflect the differences in seismic characteristics of small- and moderate-magnitude earthquakes under different tectonic conditions; and the upper layer consists of the structural potential sources, which are used to reflect the small-scale spatial seismic heterogeneity caused by the differences in local seismic structural conditions.
-This is a peculiar property of the 235 seismicity model used for probabilistic seismic hazard assessment in China (CPSHA).
-Figure 2 shows the spatial distribution of the potential sources for the Xianshuihe East-Yunnan seismic belt where the Xichang area is located.
+Wu et al. (2020) used the Monte Carlo method to simulate synthetic earthquake catalogs for probabilistic seismic hazard analysis based on the Seismic ground motion parameters zonation map of China (GB 18306-2015).
+The seismic source zone model used by this map is based on seismological and geological data for China.
+To reflect the heterogeneity in potential seismicity and describe the structural complexity more faithfully, the model adopts a three-level delineation of seismic belts, uses background and structural sources, and considers the tectonic differences between eastern and western China (Zhou et al., 2013).
+The spatial relationship of the three source levels is as follows (see Fig. 2): the base layer is the seismic belt (seismic statistical area), which is used to reflect the overall statistical characteristics of seismicity; the middle layer is the background potential sources, which are used to reflect the differences in seismic characteristics of small- and moderate-magnitude earthquakes under different tectonic conditions; and the upper layer consists of the structural potential sources, which are used to reflect the small-scale spatial seismic heterogeneity caused by the differences in local seismic structural conditions.
+This is a